randylirano/NEU-Mask_Detect/README.md

 ### How to Run Demo Notebook

 1. Install Jupyter Notebook on your local machine.
-To install, put "pip install notebook" in your on Command Prompt (Windows)/Terminal (Mac).
+To install, put `pip install notebook` in your on Command Prompt (Windows)/Terminal (Mac).
 2. In Command Prompt(Windows)/Terminal(Mac), type "jupyter notebook" to launch the notebook.
 It should be opened in the browser.
 3. Find the location of the demo jupyter notebook, and run the cells one by one.